SDNE-ME/Education-in-Danger-Dashboard-2020-2026-/README.md

 - Which countries recorded the highest number of affected children?

-#Dashboard Features
+# Dashboard Features

-The Excel dashboard includes the following visualizations:
+The Excel dashboard includes the following visualisations:

 • Total Events by Year
 • Number of Events by Country